KDE/digikam-doc/README.md

 ### Translations

+#### Overview

 The documentations are internationalized by KDE translator teams.
 In this repository, only the native English version is maintained and text is written in ReStructuredText containers.
-These files are parsed daily by maintenance scripts which extract strings to translate.
-Processed contents are exported to dedicated containers for translators.
+These files are daily parsed by maintenance scripts to extract strings and exported to dedicated containers for translators.

-The daily script is hosted in **l10n-scripty** repository and call **StaticMessages.sh** from there through [this script](https://invent.kde.org/sysadmin/l10n-scripty/-/blob/master/process-static-messages.sh).
+In the background, a [top level script](https://invent.kde.org/sysadmin/l10n-scripty/-/blob/master/process-static-messages.sh) from **l10n-scripty** repository call **StaticMessages.sh** script from this repository.

-When translations are updated by the translator teams, files are send back by other maintenance scripts to this project, in order to compile internationalized versions of ReStructuredText files.
+When translations are updated by the translator teams, files are send back by other maintenance scripts to this project, in goal to compile internationalized versions of ReStructuredText files.
 These files are linked in po/ sub-directories from this project for conversion to HTML/EPUB.

-This project is not involved in the translation workflow.
+This project is not involved in the translations workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the internationalization.

 The template files to translate for this documentation must be located on [this i10n Subversion repository](https://websvn.kde.org/trunk/l10n-kf5/templates/messages/digikam-doc/).
 All POT file-names starts with **docs_digikam_org** prefix.

+#### How to add a new target language

 The status of the digiKam documentation translations is available [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).

-The infrastrusture configuration to rule translations is located in docs-digikam-org section [of this file](https://invent.kde.org/sysadmin/binary-factory-tooling/-/blob/master/staticweb/custom-jobs.json).
+When a translation is complete, corresponding language can be listed as suitable in documentation web-site, Two files needs to be patched:

+- The section named **docs-digikam-org** from the [Json infrastrusture configuration](https://invent.kde.org/sysadmin/binary-factory-tooling/-/blob/master/staticweb/custom-jobs.json) dedicated to rule translations.
+- The **alllang** list from the **resources/static/js/version_switch.js** JavaScript file located in this repository.

 ### Rationale